genrnd/ethond/README.md

-# Metrotek EthOnd board
+# EthOnd board

-Metrotek EthOnd is Altera SoC based development board with 2 GigE ports.
+EthOnd is Altera SoC based development board with 2 GigE ports.

 This board was developed for internal needs of the STC Metrotek company and is a working prototype for the next intelligent ethernet testing device.